IBM-Cloud/docs/services/IoT/devices/libraries/java.md

 ### Increasing the QoS level for an event

 You can increase the [QoS levels](../../reference/mqtt/index.html#qos-levels) for events that are published.
-Events that have a QoS level that is greater than zero might take longer to publish, because of the extra confirmation receipt information that is included.
+Events with a QoS level that is greater than zero might take longer to publish because of the extra confirmation receipt information that is included.

 ```
 myClient.connect();